-this final estimate above is courtesy of the on-diagonal Nash-type heat kernel estimate within Lemma \ref{lemma:IOnDRBPA} combined with observation that $S,T \leq T_{f}$, so that in particular the only relevant factor within the upper bound of Lemma \ref{lemma:IOnDRBPA} is that with the short-time singularity.
+the last estimate above follows from the on-diagonal Nash-type heat kernel estimate in Lemma \ref{lemma:IOnDRBPA} combined with observation that $S,T \leq \mathfrak{t}^{\max}$, so that the only relevant factor in the upper bound Lemma \ref{lemma:IOnDRBPA} is the short-time singularity.